MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 You've been asked to configure a continuous integration environment for Container Apps that meets the following requirements:

 - You need an Azure Container Apps deployment task in your ADO environment.
-- `Pipeline1` must deploy a container image from your container registry to your container app using a self-hosted agent pool.
+- Pipeline1 must deploy a container image from your container registry to your container app using a self-hosted agent pool.
 - You must ensure that the pipeline successfully deploys the image at least once.

 You complete the following tasks during this exercise:

-1. Configure `Pipeline1` to use the self-hosted agent pool.
+1. Configure Pipeline1 to use the self-hosted agent pool.

-1. Configure `Pipeline1` with an Azure Container Apps deployment task.
+1. Configure Pipeline1 with an Azure Container Apps deployment task.

-1. Run the `Pipeline1` deployment task.
+1. Run the Pipeline1 deployment task.

 1. Verify the configuration.

-#### Task 1: Configure `Pipeline1` to use the self-hosted agent pool
+#### Task 1: Configure Pipeline1` to use the self-hosted agent pool

 Complete the following steps to configure your pipelines to use the self-hosted agent pool.

+1. Ensure that you have your Azure DevOps organization open on its own browser tab.

-1. Open a browser window, navigate to `https://dev.azure.com`, and then open your Azure DevOps organization.
+    If needed, open a new browser tab, navigate to `https://dev.azure.com`, and then open your Azure DevOps organization.

-1. On your Azure DevOps page, to open your DevOps project, select **`Project1`**.
+1. On your Azure DevOps page, to open your DevOps project, select **AZ2003Project**.

-1. In the left-side menu, select **`Pipelines`**.
+1. In the left-side menu, select **Pipelines**.

-1. Select **`Pipeline1`**, and then select **Edit**.
+1. Select **Pipeline1**, and then select **Edit**.

 1. To use the self-hosted agent pool, update the azure-pipelines.yml file as shown in the following example: